 The plant is located on a semi-desert of the Altiplano, or Andean Plateau, some 230 km south of La Paz, and another 40 km from the department’s capital city, also named Oruro.
 Corrales says that this positioning gives the plant a number of advantages, such as lower temperatures than other areas of the country, which improve the performance of the photovoltaic modules as they do not overheat.
 In addition, as the Bolivian Altiplano is one of the regions that receives the highest levels of solar radiation on the planet, “the energy potential is much greater, and allows a greater amount of energy to be produced [using solar],” Corrales explains.

-More small plants and storage
+More small solar plants and storage in Bolivia

 When its second phase was inaugurated in February 2021, President Arce highlighted the importance of the project for the country’s energy transition.
 “We are making progress in changing the energy matrix towards clean and renewable energy.
 We are generating economic development and guaranteeing electricity for the [Oruro] department, taking care of Pachamama [Mother Earth],” he tweeted.